 Ansar, J, Sparks, R, Aslin, R, "Social Discounting for Energy Efficiency Projects”: submitted to Energy Policy, 2012

 Ansar, J, Sparks, R, "The Experience Curve, Option Value and the Energy Paradox":, Energy Policy, 2009

-Ansar, J., "Report on Total Factor Productivity," Chapters 1 and 5 (with R. Sparks), Exhibit PG&E-5, Pacific Gas & Electric Company General Rate Case, 1999 Test year.
+Ansar, J., "Report on Total Factor Productivity," Chapters 1 and 5 (with R. Sparks), Exhibit PG&E-5, Pacific Gas and Electric Company General Rate Case, 1999 Test year.

 Ansar, J , Cantor, P , Sparks, R, "Efficiency Wages and the Regulated Firm":, Journal of Regulatory Economics, January 1997

-Ansar, J., "Inflation, System Growth and Productivity," Chapter 5, Regulatory Reform Initiative, Pacific Gas & Electric Company Application No. 94-03-008.
+Ansar, J., "Inflation, System Growth and Productivity," Chapter 5, Regulatory Reform Initiative, Pacific Gas and Electric Company Application No. 94-03-008.

-Ansar, J., "Worker Productivity," Chapter 8, Rebuttal Testimony, Pacific Gas & Electric Company General Rate Case, 1993 Test year.
+Ansar, J., "Worker Productivity," Chapter 8, Rebuttal Testimony, Pacific Gas and Electric Company General Rate Case, 1993 Test year.

-Ansar, J., "Report on Total Factor Productivity," Chapter 2, Exhibit PG&E-2, Pacific Gas & Electric Company General Rate Case, 1993 Test year.
+Ansar, J., "Report on Total Factor Productivity," Chapter 2, Exhibit PG&E-2, Pacific Gas and Electric Company General Rate Case, 1993 Test year.

-Ansar, J., "Report on Total Factor Productivity," Chapter 2, Exhibit PG&E-2, Pacific Gas & Electric Company General Rate Case, 1990 Test year.
+Ansar, J., "Report on Total Factor Productivity," Chapter 2, Exhibit PG&E-2, Pacific Gas and Electric Company General Rate Case, 1990 Test year.